 Massachusetts’s courts and statutes refer to the theft of trade secrets as misappropriation.
 Under Massachusetts law, "misappropriation" means the acquisition of a trade secret by someone who knows that the trade secret was acquired by improper means, such as theft, bribery, misrepresentation, breach or inducement of a breach of duty to maintain secrecy.

 The law states that: "Whoever embezzles, steals or unlawfully takes, carries away, conceals, or copies, or by fraud or by deception obtains, from any person or corporation, with intent to convert to his own use, any trade secret, regardless of value, shall be liable in tort to such person or corporation for all damages resulting therefrom."

 Under Massachusetts law, a trade secret thief can be prevented from disclosure by court order, known as an injunction.
 This is true for both actual or threatened misappropriation.

-A victim of trade secret theft can also seek financial compensation that measures the actual loss attributed to the theft or the profits (or “unjust enrichment”) acquired by the trade secret thief.
-In egregious situations, a Massachusetts court can award punitive damages up to twice the amount of any award.
+A victim of trade secret theft can also seek financial compensation.
+The amount awarded will be based on measuring the actual loss attributed to the theft or the profits (or “unjust enrichment”) acquired by the trade secret thief.
+In egregious situations, a Massachusetts court "in its discretion, may increase the damages up to double the amount found."
 Attorney fees will also be awarded in egregious situations.

 The penalties for a violation of this statute include a potential prison term of 15 years and fines up to $5 million, depending on whether the defendant is an individual or a corporation.
 A private party can still sue for trade secret theft even if the federal government files a criminal case under the Economic Espionage Act.